Aldbg74/Aldbg74/README.md

 - Good Food 🍔
 - Long Walk Outside 🚶‍♂️(Yeah Dev go outside sometimes)

-- <h4>What I would like in the future</h4>
-The big question, i would probably specialize in video games or cybersecurity (or maybe something else if I'm in love with it) <br>
-And I would really like to open my own company <br>

 <h1>IRL Spoken Language</h1>
 🇫🇷 French !
 (Baguette 🥖)  (Native Language) <br>
 🇬🇧 English (My Tailor is rich !)
 (Level B1 750 TEPITECH) <br>
-🇸🇪 Swedish (Actually Learning) <br>

 <h1> What I'm currently working on ?</h1>

 - Epitech My_Printf Project

 <h1>Programming Language</h1>